 After a car accident, the police officer who responds to the accident scene is likely to ticket you if you were driving without a valid license.

-Driving without a license is a misdemeanor in Nevada punishable by a fine of up to $1,000, and/or up-to 6 months in jail.
+Driving without a license, or with an expired or invalid license, is a misdemeanor in Nevada punishable by a fine of up to $1,000, and/or up to 6 months in jail.
 A jail sentence is unlikely unless you have multiple violations on your record.
 If you didn’t have a license because it had been suspended, the suspension period would be doubled.

 If your license was suspended as the consequence of a drunk driving conviction, you would be sentenced to at least 30 days or longer in jail and fined at least $500.
 Further, your license would be revoked for one year.